astro-campianta/Initial-conditions-for-stellar-systems/README.md

 ```bash
 jupyter notebook
 ```
 From the Jupyter interface, open **initial_conditions_generator.ipynb**.
 Run the cells sequentially to generate stellar systems with your chosen initial conditions (mode 1 or mode 2).

+**Aknowledgements**

+This Python code was developed in collaboration with Dr. Long Wang and is based on methods described in Wang et al. (2020, https://arxiv.org/abs/2006.16560).